 Do Second: Engagement Management tool

-The Engagement Management tool cleans your list(s) by removing contacts who have not engaged with your emails ever, or who have not engaged with your emails within a specific period of time.
-You’ll know you’ll need to use this if you start to see a decline in your open and click rates, and a rise in your bounce and spam complaints.
+The Engagement Management tool cleans your list(s) by removing contacts who have never engaged with your emails or who have not engaged with your emails within a specific period.
+You'll know you'll need to use this if you start to see a decline in your open and click rates and a rise in your bounce and spam complaints.

-We recommend using this option as a quick fix while you start to implement the Engagement Tagging automations.
+We recommend using this option as a quick fix while implementing the Engagement Tagging automations.

-Malicious hackers create "bots" that sign up a single email address to thousands of online forms.
-This single address will get flooded with emails and rendered temporarily useless.
+Malicious hackers create "bots" that add a single email address to thousands of online forms.
+This single address will get flooded with emails and be rendered temporarily useless.
 Think thousands of messages a minute.

-Understandably, this can be concerning, and can create deliverability issues if some of these signups happen to be live addresses that end up marking your email as spam.
-We'll try to answer some of the common questions you may have.
+Understandably, this can be concerning and create deliverability issues if some of these signups happen to be live addresses that mark your email as spam.
+We'll answer some of the common questions you may have.

-Because of this, it’s particularly important to implement CAPTCHA on your AC forms.
+Because of this, it's essential to implement CAPTCHA on your inline subscription forms.

 Migrating subscribed contacts

-For contacts who are subscribed, you’ll want to import them into your list with a "Subscribed" status.
-This can be done by selecting “Import As Active Contact” on the import page when you upload your CSV file.
+For subscribed contacts, you'll want to import them into your list with a "Subscribed" status.
+This can be done by selecting "Import As Active Contact" on the import page when you upload your CSV file.